 Becoming addicted is easier than you may think.
 After using a drug, a rush of dopamine follows and the over-stimulation of the brain’s reward system encourages you to continue using, despite any negative consequences you may experience as a result.

-If you are concerned that you or someone you love is addicted to drugs, there are several behaviors that are major red flags and may signal an addictive lifestyle.
+If you are concerned that you or someone you love is addicted to drugs, there are several behaviors and warning signs of drug addiction that are major red flags and may signal an addictive lifestyle.

 - Lack of judgment: If you notice your loved one continually engaging in unsafe behaviors or catching them in lies, this could be a sign of addiction—especially if this behavior is unlike them.
 On the other hand, if you find yourself purposely misleading friends and family to disguise your drug use or driving under the influence to avoid asking for a ride, you should seek help as well.